Breakfast Donuts

 • Sea salt.
 You’ll need just a pinch to balance the sweetness.

 • Almond milk.
-This is the usual milk in my fridge, but use any milk you like.
+This is the usual milk in my fridge, but you can use any milk you like.

 • Egg OR flax egg.
-Use one egg or make a flax egg by allowing to gel a tablespoon of ground flaxseeds with three tablespoons of water.
+Use one egg, or make a flax egg by combining a tablespoon of ground flaxseed with three tablespoons of water until a gel forms (usually 5 minutes).

 • Almond butter.
 For binding and moisture.
 I like almond butter because it goes well with the other flavors and isn’t as overpowering as peanut butter.
 You can use any nut or seed butter you enjoy.